 You can choose to borrow against your equity using one of two methods:

 - A home equity line of credit, or HELOC, which works much like a credit card.
-You can borrow as much or as little of your line amount as you want, when you want.
+Throughout your draw period, you can borrow as much or as little of your line amount as you want.
 You pay interest only on what you use, and as you pay down your balance, that amount becomes available to use again.
-Interest rates on lines of credit are often variable.
-A HELOC account has a specific draw period (when the account can be drawn on and paid off) and a paydown period.
-During the paydown period, you cannot draw on the account.
-For example, a Westfield Bank HELOC account has a 10-year draw period and once that period ends, you will no longer be able to obtain credit advances and you must repay the outstanding balance on your account over a 20-year paydown period.
+At the end of your draw period, the paydown period begins and you will no longer be able to obtain credit advances.
+For example, a Westfield Bank HELOC account has a 10-year draw period and you must repay the outstanding balance on your account over a 20-year paydown period.
 Interest rates on lines of credit are often variable.

 - A home equity loan, which gives you a lump sum upfront.
 You pay it back with regular monthly payments, much like a car loan.
 You pay interest on the entire amount, and that rate is usually fixed.